Tinche/incant/README.rst

 They want this to work for *any* `attrs` class.
 You know you can reach for the `cattrs` library to load an attrs class from JSON, but the dependency hook is a little more complex.
-Because the dependency hook needs to work for *any* `attrs` class, you need to use `incanter.register_hook_factory`, the most powerful but lowest level hook registration method.
+Because the dependency hook needs to work for *any* `attrs` class, you need to use ``incanter.register_hook_factory``, the most powerful but lowest level hook registration method.

-`incanter.register_hook_factory` is, like the name says, a factory for hooks.
+``incanter.register_hook_factory`` is for, like the name says, factories of dependency hooks.
 It will produce a different dependency hook for each `attrs` class we encounter, which is what we need.

 .. code-block:: python